|

 How do the Japanese/Chinese characters for hear see and speak no evil

-“problem” is that in Japan or China the expression “no evil” is not used in connection
+getting a tattoo made.
+The answer is here below.
+The “problem” is that in Japan or China the expression “no evil” is not

-with the three monkeys.
-It is either “three monkeys” or “hear no monkey, see
+used in connection with the three monkeys.
+It is either “three monkeys” or

-below are the options.
-Should you be interested in getting a tattoo made, you
+“hear no monkey, see no monkey and speak no monkey”.
+Here below are the options.
+Should you be interested in getting a

-that the symbols will look nice.
+calligraphy, so that the symbols will look nice.

 |